The Cyan Language: Context Objects

-Context objects are a generalization of both blocks and nested objects, a concept similar to nested or inner classes.
-That is, a class declared inside other class that can access the instance variables and method of it.
+Context objects are a generalization of both functions and nested objects, a concept similar to nested or inner classes.
+That is, a class declared inside other class that can access the fields and method of it.
 However, class {\tt B} declared inside class {\tt A} is not reusable with other classes.
 Class {\tt B} will always be attached to {\tt A}.
-In Cyan, {\tt B} may be implemented as a context object that may be attached to an object {\tt A} (that play the rôle of class {\tt A}) or to any other prototype that has instance variables of the types of the parameters of {\tt B}.
-Besides that, both referenced parameters and instance variable parameters implement a kind of language-C like pointers.
+In Cyan, {\tt B} may be implemented as a context object that may be attached to an object {\tt A} (that play the role of class {\tt A}) or to any other prototype that has fields of the types of the parameters of {\tt B}.
+Besides that, both referenced parameters and field parameters implement a kind of language-C like pointers.
 In fact, it is as if the context-object parameter were a pointer to the real argument: